Skip to main content

 2. For Popularity Extraction Method, choose one of the following:

-• REST API: Extract usage and popularity metrics from query history.
+• REST API (Deprecated): Extract usage and popularity metrics from query history.
+This method is deprecated — use system tables instead.

-• System table: Extract metrics directly from system tables.
+• System table (Recommended): Extract metrics directly from system tables.
 Then configure:

 • Extraction catalog type for popularity: Choose where to fetch popularity data from: